0xBcamp/March-2023-Sierra/README.md

 ## TODO (MVP)
 - [ ] Vault
-   - [ ] Deposit function
+    - [x] Deposit function
     - [ ] Withdrawal function
-    - [ ] User storage
+    - [x] User storage
-    - [ ] Swapping feature using routerV2
+    - [x] Swapping feature using routerV2
-    - [ ] Configuration of pool (intervals, tokens, proportions to keep)
+    - [x] Configuration of pool (intervals, tokens, proportions to keep)
-    - [ ] Creation of pool
+    - [x] Creation of pool

 - [ ] Rebalancing pools
-    - [ ] Interface for price feeds of ETH, WBTC and DAI
+    - [x] Interface for price feeds of ETH, WBTC and DAI
-    - [ ] Storage mapping of tokens to USD value
+    - [x] Storage mapping of tokens to USD value
-    - [ ] User mapping to pool
+    - [x] User mapping to pool
-    - [ ] Interfaces which provide amount of USD for mentioned assets and all pool
+    - [x] Interfaces which provide amount of USD for mentioned assets and all pool
+    - [ ] Working rebalance function

 - [ ] Automation contract
-    - [ ] CheckUpkeep function for calling rebalancing pool #1 token price interfaces
+    - [x] CheckUpkeep function for calling rebalancing pool #1 token price interfaces
-    - [ ] PerformUpkeep function for calling swaps in order to rebalancing pool #1 once needed
+    - [ ] PerformUpkeep function for calling swaps in order to rebalancing pool #1 once needed (rebalance function was not working)

 ## TODO (Nice to have):
 - [ ] Vault